JungFF/Big_Data_Report/README.md

 ## Deliverables

-You could find our report and thorough explanation of our algorigthm in Report folder.
+You could find our report and thorough explanation of our algorithm in Report folder.